-Ordinance 19-2020 recently passed by City Council proposes the establishment of a Community Reinvestment Area (CRA) encompassing the entire City.
-The proposed CRA provides real property tax exemptions for property owners who renovate or construct new buildings based on eligibility established in the Ordinance.
+Ordinance 19-2020 established a Community Reinvestment Area (CRA) encompassing the entire City.
+The CRA provides real property tax exemptions for property owners who renovate or construct new buildings based on eligibility established in the Ordinance.
 The CRA benefits property owners who take advantage of the program by reducing their property taxes.
 As an investment in our community the program also has greater and more wide ranging benefits for the whole City by helping to create healthy housing stock, provide for the City’s future, and improve property values.

 Who Qualifies for a CRA Abatement?

 The CRA covers three different groups; residential housing, commercial housing, and commercial/industrial structures.
 In all cases qualifying property owners must apply and would still be responsible for all existing property taxes on the value of the land.

 Residential Homes, a dwelling containing 4 units or less, would be eligible if the existing structure is demolished and new units are constructed worth at least $250,000 each.
 Qualifying locations would receive an abatement worth 100% of the property taxes on the newly built structure for a period of 12 years.

 Commercial Housing, dwellings containing more than 4 units, would be eligible if the existing structure is demolished and new units are constructed worth a total value of at least $1,000,000.
 Qualifying locations would receive an abatement worth 100% of the property taxes on the new construction for a period of 15 years.